google/grr-doc/docs/deploying-grr-clients/troubleshooting.md

 normal, an agent failing to talk to the server doesn’t actually count as a hard error.

-In the client you will likely want to set: Logging.verbose: True
+In the client you will likely want to set:

+    Logging.verbose: True

-And depending on your configuration, you can play with syslog, log file and Windows EventLog logging using parameters Logging.path, and Logging.engines.
+And depending on your configuration, you can play with syslog, log file and Windows EventLog logging using parameters `Logging.path`, and `Logging.engines`.

 # Crashes